Demonsatyam/agents/README.md

 - `/04_structured/` → Storing response in a given structure
 - `/05_sessions/` → Learn what a session is, its components, and how to create a session and store it in memory using `InMemorySessionService()`
 - `/06_persistent_storage/` → Learn how to store sessions into a database using `DatabaseSessionService()`

+## 👨‍💻 Requirements

+- Python 3.8+
+- Virtual environment setup
+- Other dependencies are listed in `requirements.txt`

+## 📚 Who Is This For?

+This repository is for:
+- Developers curious about building agent-based systems
+- Students learning AI, automation, or intelligent systems
+- Anyone interested in exploring how tools like LangGraph, OpenAI Agents, or custom frameworks work

+---

+Stay tuned and keep learning.
+Contributions and feedback are welcome!

+---